Aninstance/zws-wordpress-contacts-database/readme.txt

 == Current version ==

-The current version is: 0.8.8
+The current version is: 1.0

 == Changelog ==

-= 0.8.8 =
+= 1.0 =

-* TO DO: Add error catch so that it doesn't timeout if signup confirmation email can't be sent (eg. if a postfix issue).
-* TO DO: List the nearest 5 contacts in order of distance (they're unordered at the moment).
-* TO DO: Add Netherlands as a selectable location.
-* TO DO: Allow user query through GPS co-ordinates rather than postcode.
-* TO DO: Refactor to provide an option to allow users (rather than just admins) to search for other subscribers by location.
+* Updated Guzzle
+* Update query-geocomplete and jquery-timepicker
+* Tested up to Wordpress 4.7.5

 = 0.8.7 =

-* Update Guzzle
+* Updated Guzzle
-* Update query-geocomplete and jquery-timepicker
+* Updated query-geocomplete and jquery-timepicker
 * Tested up to Wordpress 4.5.3

 = 0.8.6 =